wrainaud/thenewnewtimes/README.md

 Click on the headlines to be re-directed to the full New York Times articles.

+> #### :exclamation: This is a proof of concept
+>
+> As such, it is supported by the creator and may break in the future.
+USE AT YOUR OWN RISK!

 ## Functionality
 On the backend, the app uses `AWS Amplify` for user authentication